Deadly Class

 Deadly Class is an American action comic book series written by Rick Remender, illustrated by Wes Craig, colored by Jason Wordie, and lettered by Rus Wooton.
 Deadly Class is set primarily in the 1980s and follows students enrolled at King's Dominion Atelier of the Deadly Arts, a secret boarding school in San Francisco, as they train to become the next generation of top assassins for crime families across the globe.

 Image Comics has published Deadly Class on a mostly monthly basis since the first issue was released on January 22, 2014.
 It has taken numerous short breaks, and Remender announced the last storyline would take place from issue 49 through to issue 56.

+A television adaptation aired on SyFy for one season from January 16 to March 20, 2019, before being cancelled on a cliffhanger.

 Plot

 The first issues of Deadly Class focus on the story of teenage orphan Marcus Lopez Arguello as he transitions from living on the streets to being enrolled into a school of assassins.
 The academy, run by Master Lin, is composed of children of mob bosses and mass murderers, learning the same trade as their parents.

 Marcus's decision to attend the school is one of the only decisions he gets to make for himself throughout the arc and history.
 His entire life has been composed of unfortunate events, each leaving him further ostracized from humanity.
 Marcus is homeless largely because his parents died in a horrible accident when he was young, leaving him in an orphanage whose headmaster required his manual labor for him to retain residence.
 This continued degradation of his sanity through the abuse by the hands of his roommates and guardians eventually drives him to committing a massive act of violence.
 Deadly Class then follows the students in the academy and many of their eventual downfalls.